The Hump: Hoag and Hardin, 1943–44

-As a result of these efforts, President Roosevelt directed that the Presidential Unit Citation be awarded to the India-China Wing.
-Hardin was given a month's leave in the United States, promoted to brigadier general, and as the representative of the wing received the award from General Arnold on 29 January 1944, the first ever awarded to a non-combat unit.
+President Roosevelt directed that the Presidential Unit Citation be awarded to the India-China Wing in recognition of their service.
+Hardin was given a month's leave in the United States, promoted to brigadier general, and as the representative of the wing received the award from General Arnold on 29 January 1944, the first awarded to a non-combat unit.
 Hardin returned to the India China Wing in February 1944, just as the first of a trickle of four-engined Douglas C-54 Skymaster transports arrived in theater (see Operations on the low hump and in China below).
 With a maximum load ceiling of only 12,000 feet the C-54s were unable to hurdle the high Hump.
 Japanese interceptors blocked use of eastbound routes at lower altitudes and the C-54s were limited for the time being to freight movement within India or flights between the CBI and the continental United States.

 Hardin advanced to command of the ICW on 21 March 1944 when Hoag was transferred to head ATC's European Wing.
 A month later, to give Hardin closer personal contact with his growing number of airbases, ICW changed its headquarters from New Delhi to Rishra, north of Calcutta.
 There, on the 40 acre site of the Hastings Jute Mill, Stratemeyer, now a lieutenant general and commander of all USAAF forces in the CBI, established Hastings Army Air Base as the headquarters of the Army Air Forces India-Burma Theater, using a converted 8.5 acre mill building to house his headquarters, that of CBI Air Service Command, and ICWATC.
-Under Hardin, tonnages increased but so did expectations and frustrations; morale and safety concerns continued to plague the operation.
+Under Hardin, tonnages increased, but so did expectations and frustrations; morale and safety concerns continued to plague the operation.
 In the first 54 days of 1944, 47 transports were lost.
-One transport was being lost for every 218 flights (an accident rate of 1.968 planes lost per thousand hours).
-One life was being lost for every 162 trips flown, or 340 tons delivered.
+One transport was being lost for every 218 flights, an accident rate of 1.968 planes lost per thousand hours, of one life for every 162 trips flown or 340 tons delivered.